Pier-Two/c-ssz/README.md

    ```bash
    make bench attestation
    ```

+## Attributions

+This project incorporates a SHA-256 implementation sourced from [mincrypt](https://android.googlesource.com/platform/system/core/+/669ecc2f5e80ff924fa20ce7445354a7c5bcfd98/libmincrypt), which is originally part of the Android Open Source Project.
+The mincrypt code is licensed under a BSD 3-Clause License by Google Inc.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.